softlinkprotocol/curve-docs/docs/registry-address-provider.rst

 Address IDs
 ===========

+Note that not all contracts are available on all sidechains.

 * ``0``: The main :ref:`registry contract<registry>`.
 Used to locate pools and query information about them.
 * ``1``: Aggregate getter methods for querying large data sets about a single pool.
 Designed for off-chain use.
 * ``2``: Generalized swap contract.
 Used for finding rates and performing exchanges.
 * ``3``: The :ref:`metapool factory<factory-deployer>`.
 * ``4``: The :ref:`fee distributor<dao-fees-distributor>`.
 Used to distribute collected fees to veCRV holders.
+* ``5``: The cryptoswap registry contract.
+Used to locate and query information about pools for uncorrelated assets.
+* ``6``: The cryptoswap factory.